giannismparous/HammingCodeErrorDetection/README.md

 # HammingCodeErrorDetection
-A program coded in Assembly, that detects errors using hamming code (Third semester).
+A program coded in Assembly, that detects errors using hamming distance error correction.